Four Seasons Hotel Seattle – Luxury, elegance, superlative service, and fantastic amenities.

 Stunning views and impeccable service at Seattle’s best luxury hotel.
-With a central location near Pike Place Market and the Seattle Art Museum, the Four Seasons Seattle features plush and spacious guest rooms and suites with modern, airy, and elegant decor.
+With a central location near Pike Place Market and the Seattle Art Museum, the Four Seasons features plush and spacious guest rooms and suites with modern, airy, and elegant decor.
 Their celebrated in-house restaurant, Goldfinch Tavern, offers local shellfish, modern Pacific Northwest cuisine, and excellent elevated pub fare.
-The full spa, beautiful outdoor heated infinity pool and hot tub, and 24-hour fitness center all overlook Elliott Bay.
+The full spa, beautiful outdoor heated infinity pool and hot tub, and twenty-four-hour fitness center all overlook Elliott Bay.

-Four Seasons Seattle – The Basics
+Four Seasons Hotel Seattle – The Basics

 - Location: Great central downtown location on the corner of 1st Avenue and Union Street, across the street from Seattle Art Museum, and one block from Pike Place Market.
 Walkable to Pioneer Square (10 minutes), Belltown (15 minutes), and the Seattle Waterfront (7 minutes).

 - Ages: All ages are welcome.
 No additional charge for children 18 years old and under staying in the same room with parents or guardians; special rates may be available for two adults and two children 18 years of age and under occupying two rooms.
 Family-friendly amenities include childproofing supplies, cribs, highchairs, playpens, child-size bathrobes, baby & kids’ toiletries, children’s video library, babysitting service (not complimentary – please give 24 hours advance notice), kid’s concierge service, behind-the-scenes kitchen tour, free meals for kids under 5, and children’s welcome treat on arrival.

 - Pet Policy: One small dog (under 20 lbs) per room, for an additional fee of $50 per stay.
 Dog bed, bowls, and treat provided.